 Dutch Perspective

 The Dutch consortium partners find a common business interest in the field of live sport and music events.
 Most of the partners (ArenA, Bosch, Inmotio, KPN, TNO) already collaborate in the context of the Amsterdam ArenA Innovation Centre, the innovation hub where innovative concepts can be successfully and quickly tested and demonstrated and prepared for the introduction on to local and global markets.
 ArenA offers the Smart City Playground, and exploits the Smart Venue concept; Bosch provides advanced visual sensors, Inmotio offers an advanced EPTS for data-driven sports, GameOn provides an advanced video-based training application, KPN is active in wireless networking for field trials and TNO enables technology innovations throughout the MOS2S value chain.
 As such, the Dutch partners are in an excellent position to benefit from international cooperation with the MOS2S partners.
 ArenA is interested in hosting multiple pilots and trials for all MOS2S use cases; Bosch can naturally extend their product portfolio and R&D from the video-based security domain to the live event experience domain, where they already collaborate with use-case lead Amsterdam ArenA.
-Inmotio and GameOn are interested in assessing market opportunities with Kiswe; KPN sees opportunities in the Nokia platform innovations, and in the Turkish-led Smart Habitat use case developments.
+Inmotio and GameOn are interested in assessing market opportunities with Kiswe; KPN sees opportunities in the Nokia platform innovations.
 Finally, TNO sees the potential of leveraging its technological innovations in other uses than live events only.
 Note that for end-user participation, we have conversations with content and service provider Endemol.

 Belgian Perspective

-The Belgian national consortium consists of VRT as content producer and distributor (with a public mandate), Nokia Bell Labs as IT software provider, device manufacturer (DSL, PON, IP routing infrastructure) and system integrator, Kiswe as SME active in interactive video experiences for sports and music events and iMinds as research partner focusing on data knowledge (a.o. linked data cleansing, mapping, and publishing) and prototype design and validation.
+The Belgian national consortium consists of VRT as content producer and distributor (with a public mandate), Nokia Bell Labs as IT software provider, device manufacturer (DSL, PON, IP routing infrastructure) and system integrator, Kiswe as SME active in interactive video experiences for sports and music events and Imec as research partner focusing on data knowledge (a.o. linked data cleansing, mapping, and publishing) and prototype design and validation.
 With actors covering the ecosystem, we bring a strong complementary and unique technological value chain to the MOS2S proposal, which can provide significant innovations in collaborative journalism and in personalised live event experiences (and in smart cities in general).
 This can lead post project to joined cross-platform productions for news, sports and other events, and as such yield an attractive new ecosystem in which other Flemish media players can join and generate value.
 KISWE sees opportunities in Nokia Bell Labs becoming a service provider to Kiswe, bringing sensor data broker functionality at the ingest side of generic sensor streams, and eventually at the processing side offering specific video (meta)data services in support of Kiswe's ambition to develop a unique and different type of user experience.
 The MOS2S developments will upon successful validation and implementation be integrated in Kiswe’s current live sports & entertainment streaming platform, Trekker Live.
 A successful integration will lead to a substantial growth of active users on the platform and as such require Kiswe to further invest in scaling the platform and hiring more development and operational resources at Kiswe Mobile Europe.
 Vice versa, MOS2S brings a strong international consortium, covering complementary technology areas such as A/V analysis, A/V orchestration and IoT HW and SW components.
 The international collaboration also brings the possibility for demonstration of (and feedback on) components in actual smart city environments.
-Furthermore, Nokia Bell Labs has interest in exploring opportunities of its WWS platform in event security as well. iMinds’ Data Science cluster sees opportunities to align one of its three strategic research ambitions in the smart city domain and validate its semantic research results in real-life IoT use cases.
+Furthermore, Nokia Bell Labs has interest in exploring opportunities of its WWS platform in event security as well.
+Imec’s Data Science cluster sees opportunities to align one of its three strategic research ambitions in the smart city domain and validate its semantic research results in real-life IoT use cases.

 Turkish Perspective